coding418/pico-snake/README.md

 # pico-snake
-Snake Game for Raspberry Pico
+Snake Game in MicroPython for Raspberry Pi Pico